HARPLab/kinbody_detector/README.md

 ## Creating a KinBody

-We use the [`.kinbody.xml` format](http://openrave.programmingvision.com/wiki/index.php/Format:XML#KinBod) tyo represent objects in OpenRAVE.
+We use the [`.kinbody.xml` format](http://openrave.programmingvision.com/wiki/index.php/Format:XML#KinBod) to represent objects in OpenRAVE.
 Apriltags detects rigid bodies, so the kinbodies created by apriltags typically consist of one link and no joints.

 The following `.kinbody.xml` file creates a (1 m x 2 m x 3 m) box centered at the origin:
 ```xml